-If you are pregnant or have a medical condition, you should always see a doctor if you think you have cystitis.
+If you are pregnant or have a medical condition, you should always contact a doctor if you think you have cystitis.

 Follow the dosage instructions on the label of the pack.
-If your symptoms do not improve within two days of taking potassium citrate, you should make an appointment to see your doctor for further advice.
+If your symptoms do not improve within two days of taking potassium citrate, you should make an appointment with your doctor for further advice.

 About potassium citrate

 |Used for||Mild urinary tract infections such as cystitis|